solidi/writing/70-memorable-moments-in-future-toyland.md

 ## Virtual Warehouses Sell Children's Toys and Entertainment

 What remains is a toy industry reinventing itself through numerous booms and busts.
 Each merger and acquisition has consolidated the toy industry, making many companies "multi-brands."
-For those non-branded, low-cost toys play a saturated role.
+For those high-impulse, low-cost toys play a saturated role.
 The fidget and sensory toy boom has been a significant trend.

 The signal of the faulting physical toy warehouse began in the 2000s.
 Once it gave out in 2018, many walked through a Toys 'R' Us for "one last time," acknowledging how extraordinarily iconic it was to a generation.
 Now, adults buy children's toys and entertainment prominently housed in virtual equivalents with expanding direct-to-consumer options from manufacturers.